em3ndez/tiny-web-server/README.md

 I think we are following the framing **Inversion of Control** (IoC) idioms with a lookup-style (interface injection) way of getting dependencies into a endpoint (or filter).
-I contrasted the differences 21 years ago - https://paulhammant.com/files/JDJ_2003_12_IoC_Rocks-final.pdf, and I've built something rudimentary into TinyWeb that fits "interface injection" style.
+I contrasted the differences 21 years ago - https://paulhammant.com/files/JDJ_2003_12_IoC_Rocks-final.pdf, and I've built something rudimentary into Tiny that fits "interface injection" style.
 The debate on Dependency Injection (DI) vs a possibly global-static Service Locator (that was popular before it) was put front and center by Martin Fowler in https://www.martinfowler.com/articles/injection.html (I get a mention in the footnotes, but people occasionally tell me to read it).
 "Interface Injection" is mentioned in that article, and predated the trend for D.I when Apache's defunct "Avalon Framework" promoted it.